+Nevada law imposes legal obligations after a car accident.
 Everyone involved in a collision in Nevada has a duty to exchange information, render aid and maybe file an accident report.
 If you flee the scene of an accident that caused only property damage, you may face misdemeanor charges.
-But if you flee from an accident where someone suffered an injury or death, you can be charged with a felony.
+But if you flee from an accident after hitting a pedestrian who suffered an injury or death, you can be charged with a felony.

 If anyone is injured in a Nevada car accident, the other drivers in the collision have a legal duty to render reasonable assistance such as carrying the injured person to a hospital.
 And in any car accident that results in death, injury or just property damage, all involved drivers are required by law to stop and exchange the following information:

 - to show their drivers licenses (if someone so requests).